edthedev/edthedev.github.io/blog/surfacego/index.md

 ## Installation

 I booted to the PenDrive Linux, chose Ubuntu, and `Install Ubuntu`.
+I selected `Minimal Install`, because I am *very* familiar with available Linux applications, and I am quite picky about which ones I will add later.

 ## Fixes

+I knew before I started that this was going to take some work to get working just right, because the Surface Go is a unique piece of hardware.
+The unique hardware is why I bought it!

+My dream is to someday own a fully open and repairable equivalent computer, like an idealized future verson of the `Framwork` laptop.
+But the efficient and economical thing to do today is to upgrade what I already have.

 ### Installed the extra-special surface linux kernel